beehive-lab/TornadoVM/assembly/src/docs/1_INSTALL.md

 ### 3. Setting default maven configuration

 Create (or update) the file in `~/.m2/settings.xml` with the following content.
-Modify the `jvmci.root` with your path to JDK 1.8.0 that was compiled in step 1.
+Modify the `jvmci.root` with your path to JDK 1.8.0 that you built in step 1 and the `jvmci.version` with the corresponding version.

 ```bash
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"